tidyverse/tidyverse.org/content/blog/new-graphic-features/index.md

 ## The new features

 OK, so we've talked a lot about some new features without ever going into details with what they are.
-If you've never felt constrained by the capabilities of the graphics in R you may be forgiven for thinking that this is all a big fuzz over nothing.
+If you've never felt constrained by the capabilities of the graphics in R you may be forgiven for thinking that this is all a big fuss over nothing.
 You may be right, but new capabilities will often allow the ecosystem to evolve in new and unexpected ways to the benefit of all.

 ### Gradients

 While gradients have been a part of R graphics for a while, they have always relied on some hack - most often cutting the line or polygon in smaller bits and coloring these with color sampled from a gradient.
 However, now gradients are supported at the device level, meaning that the pixel color as calculated based on a gradient function.
-For now, the functionality is limited to fills, so if you want to draw a gradient line you still have to cut it up into small segments.
+This means that the gradient is pixel-perfect at any resolution and if you are writing to vector format (e.g. svg) you can reduce the file size by not having to writing the coordinates for a chopped-up polygon to support the gradient.
+For now, the functionality is limited to fills, so if you want to draw a gradient line you still have to cut it up into small segments, though.

 Gradients can be created with the [`linearGradient()`](https://rdrr.io/r/grid/patterns.html) and [`radialGradient()`](https://rdrr.io/r/grid/patterns.html) which can be assigned to the fill of a grob: